Social Responsibility and Community Interests

-Each year, Ruan team members working in the corporate office are invited to participate in a campaign that supports central Iowans in need.
+Each year, Ruan team members working at the Des Moines Campus are invited to participate in a campaign that supports central Iowans in need.
 United Way of Central Iowa (UWCI) is a voluntary, non-profit organization that brings together community volunteers and agencies to provide health and human services to individuals who live or work in central Iowa.
 The organization supports those individuals in the areas of income, health, and education through its own initiatives and a variety of participating organizations.
 Ruan offers team member participation-based incentives and matches each donation, dollar-for-dollar.
 Read about our most recent campaign success here.